yelircaasi/nix-config/notes/F_technology/F_B_computer_science/config/software-lists/desktop.md

 * libnotify
 * xdg portal
 * swww, hyprpaper, swaybg, wpaperd, mpvpaper
-* rofi-wayland, wofi, bemenu, fuzzel, tofi.
+* rofi-wayland, wofi, bemenu, fuzzel, tofi
 * Display Manager, Login, Lockscreen, Boot, etc.
 * How to place one window on top of another, like floating but always keeping smaller one on top? → PiP functionality with a tiling WM?
 * -> scrollable window manager